Welcome To Freeride

 In which age division do I belong?

-Athletes who are 18 years in age can compete in FWQ Adult/Collegiate Series events OR continue to compete in the Junior Series.
+Athletes who are 18 years of age can compete in FWQ Adult/Collegiate Series events OR continue to compete in the Junior Series.
 However, once an athlete competes in an Adult FWQ event or turns 19 years of age, they can no longer compete on the Junior Series.

 IFSA Junior Athletes are broken down into three divisions: